xmocxd/receipt-adder/README.md

 ---

 add an undo button which would remove the last added data to the spreadsheet -- just allow for a single level of undo/redo

+---

+spend progress is not displaying correctly when over 100% --- show the correct percentage (i.e., 110%), and just show the bar at 100%, but change the bar color to red if over 100%